 The Family Hero – Frank Dalton

 Dalton made a fatal mistake when he expected no trouble from Smith and approached the camp where Dave Smith, his brother-in-law, Lee Dixon, Dixon’s wife, and a man named William Towerly were camped near the Arkansas River.
-The outlaws were not to be taken easily and as the two deputies approached the camp, Smith immediately shot Dalton in the chest, driving the officer to the ground.
+The outlaws were not to be taken easily, and as the two deputies approached the camp, Smith immediately shot Dalton in the chest, driving the officer to the ground.
 Deputy Cole, reacting quickly, returned the fire, killing Dave Smith.

 Though one of the outlaws then hit Cole in the side, the officer continued to fire, hitting both Dixon and his wife.
-Cole, believing that Frank was dead, escaped and made his way back to Fort Smith for assistance.
+Cole, believing that Frank was dead, escaped and went back to Fort Smith for assistance.
 However, Dalton was still alive and after Cole left the area, Will Towerly, a noted murderer and horse thief, approached Frank, who was conscious and begged Towerly not to shoot him as he was already mortally wounded.
 However, the outlaw blasted him in the head twice with his Winchester before he, too, made his escape.

 Towerly’s escape was brief, as lawmen were quickly on his trail.
 Locating him near his home at Atoka, Choctaw Nation, he was shot and killed by a man named William Moody, who was assisting another deputy marshal in his arrest.

-Frank Dalton was just 28 years-old at the time of his death.
+Frank Dalton was just 28 years old at the time of his death.
 He was buried in the Elmwood Cemetary in Coffeyville, Kansas, and is remembered by the U.S. Marshal’s service on their Roll Call of Honor.

 Lawmen Turned Outlaws – Bob and Grat

-On August 26, 1889, Bob was sent to Coffeyville, Kansas to arrest a man named Charley Montgomery, who was charged with peddling whiskey and stealing horses in Indian Territory.
+On August 26, 1889, Bob was sent to Coffeyville, Kansas, to arrest a man named Charley Montgomery, who was charged with peddling whiskey and stealing horses in Indian Territory.